How to budget realistically for home repairs

 People who prefer to hire others should expect to spend more than do-it-yourselfers, says Mischa Fisher, chief economist for home services referral website, Angi.
 Angi’s survey of 2,934 homeowners who paid for home improvements last year found that they spent an average $3,018 on home maintenance, Fisher says.
 Those amounts typically ranged between 0.5% and 1% of their home’s value.
 In addition, homeowners spent an average of $2,321 on emergency repairs.

-Fisher recommends homeowners set aside up to 5% of their incomes for home maintenance as well as $10,000 to cover emergency repairs and system replacements.
+Fisher recommends that homeowners set aside up to 5% of their incomes for home maintenance and $10,000 to cover emergency repairs and system replacements.

 Another approach is to save based on the remaining lifespan of your home’s various components, including the roof, the heating and cooling systems, the hot water heater and appliances.